UAW strike expands to dozens of sites at GM and Stellantis

 Mr Fain said he hoped the expansion of the action would put pressure on the firms to agree new labour contracts.

+Mr Fain said that customers seeking parts for repairs could face delays as a result of the expanded stoppage, which will affect facilities in 20 states and involve roughly 5,600 more people.

+The UAW members currently on picket lines will also remain on strike, Mr Fain said.

-"We will be everywhere, from California to Massachusetts and we will keep going, keep organising and keep expanding the stand-up strike as necessary," he warned in an update on the negotiations.
+"We will be everywhere, from California to Massachusetts and we will keep going, keep organising and keep expanding the stand-up strike as necessary," he said.

-This month's strike is the first in the union's history to target all three carmakers at once.
-It threatens to raise car prices and lead to serious industry disruption.

-The UAW opened talks this summer seeking a 40% rise in pay for its members over the four years of the contract, an end to a system that allows newer hires to be paid less, and pay increases tied to inflation, among other demands.
+The UAW, which represents more than 140,000 workers at the three companies, opened talks this summer seeking a 40% rise in pay for its members over the four years of the contract, an end to a system that allows newer hires to be paid less, and automatic pay increases tied to inflation, among other demands.

 The car companies have said the requests are too onerous.
 Their most recent proposals include pay rises of roughly 20%.

-Last week, President Joe Biden said he would send senior advisers to try to help mediate the dispute, after nearly 13,000 workers walked out.
-Those members will remain on strike, Mr Fain said.
+Last week, President Joe Biden said he would send senior advisers to try to help mediate the dispute.

 Industry analysts are preparing for a prolonged fight, which some say could benefit rival car firms such as Tesla and Toyota, which do not have unionised workforces and face lower labour costs.